kksgandhi/personal_site/Usability_Engineering-Nielsen.md

 #notesFromPaper
 ### Chapter 1

-Dude just take a fucking field trip to your users
+Dude just take a field trip to your users, easy

 [[Usability]] studies are relatively easy to do and so absurdly useful